 - Backup phone battery

-- Travel pillow and travel blanket
+- Travel pillow

 - Noise cancelling headphones and spare batteries